What is Intestinal Gas?

 • Simethicone helps break up gas bubbles (Gas-X, Mylanta Gas Minis, others) and can help gas pass through your digestive tract.
 Little clinical evidence of its efficacy in relieving gas symptoms is available

-If it contains a lot of carbohydrates that are difficult to absorb, consider replacing them.
+If it contains many carbohydrates that are difficult to absorb, consider replacing them.
 Strong alternatives are carbohydrates that are simpler to digest, such as potatoes, rice, and bananas.

-• Eat less much: Try to eat five to six small meals a day instead of three larger ones to help your digestive process.
+• Eat less much: Eat five to six small meals daily instead of three larger ones to help your digestive process.

-• Chew properly: Avoid doing anything that could increase the amount of air you.
+• Chew properly: Avoid doing anything that could increase the amount of air you have.

-• Swallow: This includes making sure you chew your food properly and avoid chewing gum or smoking.
+• Swallow: This includes ensuring you chew your food properly and avoiding chewing gum or smoking.

-• Exercise: Some people find that exercise helps promote digestion and can prevent flatulence.
+• Exercise: Some people find exercise helps promote digestion and prevent flatulence.

 Make an appointment just in few minutes - Call Us Now